victronenergy/localsettings/README.md

 #### SetDefault
 See source code

+#### GetDeviceInstance
+Call this function on the /Services/DeviceInstances path.

+Parameters:
+- Unique-Id (a serial number or some other unique identifying string)
+- device class (battery,solarcharger,grid, the third component in the service name)
+- Preferred instance number (the device instance that is preferred, an integer)

+Return value:
+* \>= 0, the allocated device instance number
+* -1 = Error

+Notes:
+* The unique-id must be an alphanumerical string (underscores allowed).
+* If the preferred device instance number is not available, the next available number that is greater than the requested number will be returned.
+* Actual deviceinstance allocations are stored in `/Settings/DeviceInstances /{class}/{unique-id}/DeviceInstance`.

 ## Usage examples and libraries
 ### Command line
 Typical implementation in your code in case you want some settings would be: